Don Cullen: Personal life

 Cullen reportedly had only two significant romantic relationships with women.
 He and Jan Tennant had dated when students at Humberside.
 In the mid-1960s, when she was a high-school teacher, they became a romantic couple, a relationship that lasted several years.
 Cullen encouraged her to audition at the CBC, and she was hired into entry-level positions, finally advancing into an on-air position, becoming one of the service's first female announcers and newsreaders.
 He was married to Janet Inksetter, later a bookseller and owner of Annex Books in Toronto, for five years in the 1970s.

 Cullen died of complications following prostate surgery.
 He was predeceased by his two sisters.

+Cullen was an avid explorer of indigenous cultures.
+Throughout his life, Don enjoyed travelling and immersing himself into tribal culture by living with and visiting the Jivaro people several times for example, becoming friends.
+It was his favourite type of holiday, to go somewhere "lost" to the colonial world, as much as possible and interact and develop friendships on indigenous terms.
+In that, he was so ahead of his time, a curious explorer of the real cultures of the world says long term personal friend Anne Marie Lalancette.